microsoft/foldingdiff/README.md

 ## Downloading data

 We requires some data files not packaged on Git due to their large size.
+These are required to be downloaded locally even if you are running this on Singularity (as they are uploaded).
 To download these, do the following:

 ```bash
 # Download the CATH dataset